Andre Douglas: NASA career

 On December 6, 2021, Douglas was selected as one of 10 candidates in the NASA Astronaut Group 23.
 He reported for duty in January 2022 and completed astronaut candidate training on March 5, 2024.
 After graduation, Douglas was commissioned as a commander in the Coast Guard Reserve.
 In addition to his NASA duties, he will serve on an advisory group to the Commandant of the Coast Guard focusing on autonomous maritime systems, public affairs, and recruiting.

 On July 3, 2024, NASA announced Douglas as the backup crew member for Artemis II, the first crewed test flight of the Artemis program.
-He will train alongside NASA astronauts Reid Wiseman, Victor Glover, and Christina Koch.
-If one of them is unable to participate in the mission, Douglas will take their place.
-The approximately 10-day Artemis II test flight will launch on NASA's Space Launch System (SLS) rocket, test the Orion spacecraft’s life-support systems, and validate the capabilities and techniques needed for humans to live and work in deep space.
-The mission is currently scheduled for no earlier than April 2026.
+He trained alongside NASA astronauts Reid Wiseman, Victor Glover, and Christina Koch.
+If one of them had been unable to participate in the mission, Douglas would have taken their place.
+On launch day, Douglas also served as a member of the closeout crew as an Astronaut Support Person, who strapped the other astronauts into their seats as they boarded the Orion capsule.
+The approximately 10-day Artemis II test flight launched on NASA's Space Launch System (SLS) rocket, testing the Orion spacecraft’s life-support systems, and validating the capabilities and techniques needed for humans to live and work in deep space.
+The mission launched on April 1, 2026, at 6:35:12 PM EDT.

+Artemis III

+On June 9, 2026, NASA announced Douglas as a mission specialist of the Artemis III mission to low Earth orbit, along with NASA astronauts Randy Bresnik and Frank Rubio and ESA astronaut Luca Parmitano.